The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Summary and conclusions

 Using an abundance matching technique, we infer that the galaxies we have selected as $z\sim17$ and $z\sim25$ candidates reside in M$_\mathrm{DM}=10^{9.5}$~M$_\odot$ and $10^{8.5}$~M$_\odot$ halos, respectively.
 Given that these galaxy populations have similar intrinsic rest-UV luminosities, this again suggests that the typical conversion efficiency of baryons into stars, or the photon production efficiency per unit stellar mass formed, or both, must have evolved to higher values over this time interval.
 Our analysis suggests typical mass-to-light ratios around $10^{-6}$~M$_\odot$/L$_{\odot}^\mathrm{UV}$ for stellar masses, and $10^{-4.5}$~M$_\odot$/L$_{\odot}^{UV}$ for dark matter masses.
-Assuming that about 15\% of the halo baryon budget has been turned into stars, these values are consistent with stellar population models with young ages (1-30 Myr) and low metallicities ($<0.1$\%~Z$_\odot$).
+Assuming that 15\% of the halo baryon budget has been turned into stars, the reported mass-to-light values are consistent with stellar population models with young ages (1-30 Myr), low metallicities ($<0.1$~Z$_\odot$), and a top-heavy IMF.
+A constant star formation efficiency would imply that an evolution on the emissivity of halos must exist due stronger burstiness, lower metallicities, a top-heavy IMF and/or non-stellar emission (i.e., from AGN) at higher redshifts.
+If the emissivity of galaxies does not evolve with redshift, i.e., galaxies are characterized by the same mass-to-light ratios independent of their redshift, and if that emissivity is dominated by stars, then the star formation efficiency must evolve, increasing with redshift, from a few percent at $z\sim10$ to $\sim20$\% at $z\sim17$, and at least $\sim60$\% at $z\sim25$.

 Overall, our results indicate very rapid evolution of the formation of galaxies from $z\sim25$ to $z\sim12$.
 This points to the epoch between 100 and 350~Myr after the Big Bang as the rise of the galaxy formation empire, when galaxies started to be ubiquitous in the Universe.
 From the observational point of view, our conclusion in this paper is that selecting robust galaxy candidates at $z\sim17$ and $z\sim25$ requires, given the strong evolution, reaching magnitudes in the selection bands (F277W and redder filters) of at least 31~mag, $\sim$1.5~mag deeper in the dropout filter (F200W and F277W), achieavable with $\geq$100~hours integrations per band, expecting up to ten candidates per NIRCam pointing.